hase62/Neoantimon/README.md

 ### -CNV file

 A copynumber file is not required, but you can attach "Copy Number" information by indicating "cnv_file" and "purity" in main functions.
-They are used to calculate tumor subclonal cell population Purity is set 1 as default value.
+They are used to calculate tumor subclonal cell population.
+Purity is set 1 as default value.

 ```r